“Friendship, family, dancing” - This book smashes together Glasgow and Chinese culture - Kirsten Barrett (Waterstones)

 Maisie Chan is a British Chinese children's author whose debut novel Danny Chung Does Not Do Maths (also known as Danny Chung Sums It Up in Canada and the US) won the Jhalak Children’s and YA Prize 2022.
 She and her editor, Georgia Murray, also won the 2022 Branford Boase Award for Danny Chung Does Not Do Maths.
 Maisie runs the Bubble Tea Writers Network to encourage and support writers of East and Southeast Asian (ESEA) descent in the UK – such a positive and inspiring initiative.

 It's always great to work with Piccadilly Press on their titles!
-Our Atomik eStylist solution greatly assists with the book manuscript styling process; this solution and our Atomik ePublisher platform are key to help us create print-ready PDFs.
+Our Atomik eStylist solution greatly assists with the book manuscript styling process; this solution and our Atomik ePublisher platform are key to help us create a print-ready pdf.